 In general the inherent forces of this industry related to the environment, culture and cost model make it nearly impossible for the team based pay model to be an effective tool for managing a salon.

 Naturally I don’t want to be a pure naysayer without providing some alternatives.
-So in summation I will present to you some other ideas to point you towards a better solution to your problem.
-So let’s get started.
+In summation I will present to you some other ideas to point you towards a better solution to your problem.

 Team Based Compensation Model